-During the reign of Shah Esmail I, the founder of the Safavid Dynasty, a large garden was established called: Naghsh-e-Jahan' which later became the famous square by the same title at the time of Shah Abbas I. Simultaneously (17th century), multitudes of gardens designed in Esfahan, exceeding 71 large gardens that some of them covering tens of acres.
+During the reign of Shah Esmail I, the founder of the Safavid Dynasty, a large garden was established called: Naghsh e Jahan' which later became the famous square by the same title at the time of Shah Abbas I. Simultaneously (17th century), multitudes of gardens designed in Esfahan, exceeding 71 large gardens that some of them covering tens of acres.
 Among them, Hezar Jarib was the most famous, described by Thomas Herbert as the Heaven of Shah Abbas I. Hezar Jarib (1000 Iranian acres) Garden A Public Park of the Safavid Era.
-This famous garden located on the southwestern part of ancient Esfahan (Seljuk), dates back to the 17th century A.D. and was in harmony with the slope of the land designed in sixteen different levels.
+This famous garden located in the southwestern part of ancient Esfahan (Seljuk), dates back to the 17th century A.D. and was in harmony with the slope of the land designed in sixteen different levels.

-Isfahan is one of the most privileged areas of Iran's natural tourism potentials.
+Isfahan is one of the most privileged areas of Iran's natural tourism potential.

 This province attracts tourists with special tourism features, which can offer during the four seasons of the year.
 The mountaineers and hiking lovers can see the best natural screen of Isfahan's mountain in spring and summer.
 Also, the rivers of the province and around such as Zayandeh Rood and Armand will provide the best rafting paths.
 Autumn and winter are the best seasons for desert tours.
 Isfahan's deserts like Maranjab - Varzaneh and the Mesr desert are the best to enjoy their beauty.
 Finally the unique nature of Isfahan, by creating different waterfalls - deep and beautiful caves and natural parks show another part of its beauty.

 - Esfahan Different religions underneath a sky

 Isfahan has always been the host of many different nationalities, religions, and religions.
-It has been one of the major migrant cities in the migrations of believers of various religions.
-Isfahan has always been the place of the life of different nationalities and religions.
-In the immigration of believers in various periods, it had been the main target for immigration.
+It has been one of the major migrant cities in the migration of believers of various religions.
+Isfahan has always been the place of life for different nationalities and religions.
+In the immigration of believers in various periods, it had been the main target of immigration.
 Isfahan due to its